• Skip to main content

 A collage showing how to make caramelized onion gravy step by step.

-• The key to perfect caramelized onions is two-fold: time, and moisture.
-As the onions start to cook down, they’ll release their moisture content and eventually start to dry out, so have some broth handy and add a bit to the pot every now and then to keep the onions moist.
+1. Caramelize a thinly sliced onion over low to medium-low heat.
+The key to perfect caramelized onions is two-fold: time, and moisture.
+As the onions start to cook down, they’ll release their moisture content and eventually start to dry out, so have some broth or wine handy and add a bit to the pot every now and then to keep the onions moist.

-• Once they’re deep golden brown, add a clove of smashed garlic, a cup of broth, and a sprig of thyme.
-Cover and simmer for 10 minutes, or until the garlic is soft and the thyme leaves are starting to fall off the stems.
+2. Once they’re deep golden brown, add a clove of smashed garlic, a cup of turkey or chicken broth, and a sprig of thyme.
+Cover and simmer for 10 minutes, or until the garlic is soft and the thyme leaves start to fall off the stems.

-• Fish out the thyme stems, transfer the onion mixture into a blender, and process until smooth.
-Finish it off with a pat of butter and a splash of heavy cream.
-The cream isn’t necessary, but it adds some really nice body to the finished gravy.
-Taste for seasoning and add cracked black pepper and a little more salt (if needed).
+3. Fish out the thyme stems, transfer the mixture into a blender, and process until smooth.
+Finish it out with a pat of butter and a splash of heavy cream, and don’t forget to taste for seasoning and adjust the salt or add a bit of black pepper.

-• Use dark ground turkey meat!
+• If you can find it, use dark ground turkey meat!
 With slightly more fat than ground turkey breast and a gamier flavor, dark ground turkey meat makes an excellent meatball.
+I can typically only find dark ground turkey meat from a local butcher or from speciality stores like Whole Foods and MOMS Organic Market – but it’s worth the trip if you can find it!

 • Finely mince the onion and celery for best texture.

-• Rub a little olive oil on your hands before mixing and then again before forming the meatballs (reapplying as necessary as you form them).
-This will prevent the mixture from sticking to your hands too much, and the extra fat will give the meatballs a nice caramelized crust and a kick of extra flavor.
+• Rub a little olive oil on your hands before mixing and then again before forming the meatballs (reapplying as needed).
+This will prevent the mixture from sticking to your hands too much, and the extra fat will help the meatballs forms a deeper golden brown crust.

 • A small cookie scoop will yield perfect portions (about 1 tablespoon) for bite-sized meatballs!